petri-labs/kaiju/x/ve/spec/README.md

 ## Abstract

-This document specifies the ve module of Blackfury.
+This document specifies the ve module of Kaiju.

-The ve module is responsible for providing voting escrow capability and distributing FURY to ve holders and gauge target audiences each cycle according to the established distribution algorithm.
+The ve module is responsible for providing voting escrow capability and distributing KAIJU to ve holders and gauge target audiences each cycle according to the established distribution algorithm.

 ### ve NFT and veID

-FURY holders lock their FURY amount to the ve module account for a specific duration, and create a **NFT** token (or namely **ve**) which represents their locked amount and locking time.
+KAIJU holders lock their KAIJU amount to the ve module account for a specific duration, and create a **NFT** token (or namely **ve**) which represents their locked amount and locking time.
 Every user can own several ve NFTs, each with its own locked amount and locking time.